Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2017-03-25-Data-Mining-Association-Analysis.md

 ## Compact Representation of Frequent Itemsets
 In practice, the number of frequent itemsets produced from a transaction data set can be very large.
 It is useful to identify a small representation set of itemsets from which all other frequent itemsets can be derived.

+To reduce the number of rules we can post-process them and only output:

+- Maximal frequent itemsets
+    - No immediate superset is frequent
+    - Gives more pruning

+- Closed itemsets
+    - No immediate superset has the same count
+    - Stores not only frequent information, but exact counts

 ### Maximal Frequent Itemsets
 > An itemset is **maximal frequent** if none of its immediate supersets is frequent.